-If you already out of compliance for not properly reporting your foreign dividend income on prior-year returns, there may be some other issues to contend with as well.
+If you are already out of compliance for not properly reporting your foreign dividend income on prior-year returns, there may be some other issues to contend with as well.

 For example, did you properly file an FBAR or FATCA Form 8938?
 If you received a gift from a foreign person that exceeds $100,000 (or a gift from a foreign business or foreign trust distribution) did you file the requisite form 3520?
-Moreover, if you also have ownership or interest in a foreign business (Form 5741) or partnership (Form 8865) or Passive Foreign Investment Company (Form 8621) you may have a further filing requirement.
+Moreover, if you also have ownership or interest in a foreign business (Form 5741) or a partnership (Form 8865), or Passive Foreign Investment Company (Form 8621) you may have a further filing requirement.

 What Can You Do?

 Presuming the money was from legal sources, your best options are either the Traditional IRS Voluntary Disclosure Program, or one of the Streamlined Offshore Disclosure Programs.